 Karst represents almost half the land surface of Slovenia and also of Croatia (Gams 2003; Matas 2009).
 The karst landscape we live in can appear uninteresting and its characteristics can make it seem hostile and uninviting.
 Karst areas usually have no surface streams or thick soil.
 The surface is rocky and unsuitable for cultivation.
 All precipitation quickly sinks beneath the surface, and even rivers disappear through ponors (sinkholes) into the karst, where their waters flow deep underground, out of our sight.
-For all these reasons karst areas have never been densely populated and the people who have persevered here have eked out a meagre existence and worked hard to survive.
+Consequently, the karst was never densely populated, and the people who perserved there lived modestly and worked hard to survive.

 What is the difference between the terms "karst" and "Karst" and what do these almost identically written words mean?
 In the Slovene language the word kras (karst) means a rocky, barren surface and is frequently used as a toponym.
 In the scientific sense, "karst" means a landscape with typical karst landforms and underground water flow.
 As well as a type of landscape, the term "karst" denotes a precisely defined process of dissolution of rock and the characteristic flow of water beneath the surface.
 "Karst" with a capital K, on the other hand, is the name of the plateau between the Gulf of Trieste and the valley of the river Vipava.
 It was given this name because of its rocky surface.
-Because of the precisely defined characteristics of karst topography, the multiplicity of karst landforms and research carried out in the nineteenth century, the word kras, or rather its German form Karst, has also become the international scientific term for karst as a natural phenomenon (Gams 1974 2003; Kranjc 1994).
+Because of the precisely defined characteristics of karst topography, the multiplicity of karst landforms and research carried out in the nineteenth century, the word kras, or rather its German form Karst, has also become the international scientific term for karst as a natural phenomenon (Gams 1974, 2003; Kranje 1994).